loresoft/Extensaur/src/Extensaur.Text/README.md

 Source only package for Text extension methods and text building utilities for .NET

-This package provides advanced text manipulation utilities including named placeholder formatting, enhanced StringBuilder operations, and high-performance string building with minimal heap allocations.
+This package provides advanced text manipulation utilities including named placeholder formatting and enhanced StringBuilder operations.
 These tools are designed for scenarios requiring efficient string composition, template processing, and conditional text generation.

 ## Core Classes